For the last two years, 5,800 bales have been recylced into the biomass energy centre to be used for energy generation

 The Motor Circuit was known as RAF Westhampnett, active from 1940 to 1946 as a Battle of Britain station.

-The timetable keeps you updated on all the daily spectacles, offering an exciting overview of what to expect.
+The timetable keeps you updated on all the daily spectacles, offering an exciting overview of the on-track and off-track action.
 Please note, times are subject to change.

 The track is currently running to schedule.